JingSiong/Anime-Recommendation-Systems/README.md

 2. Correlation matrix for numerical predictors

 # Machine Learning Models

+Predicting anime score using chosen variables
 1. Decision Tree
 2. Random Forest Classification

+Item-based Collaborative Filtering
 3. K Nearest Neighbours (KNN)
 4. Singular Value Decomposition (SVD)
+Evaluation of these two models using 5-Fold cross validation and train-test split

 # Insights and recommendation
 1. Random forest classification is a more accurate and better model than decision tree